eclipse-basyx/basyx-pdf-to-aas/README.md

 print(result)
 ```

+## Examples

+You can find some example toolchains with intermediate steps in the [examples](examples/) folder.
+To run them make sure PDF2AAS is installed according to [setup section above](#setup).
+Then execute from this directory for example: `python examples/dummy.py`

 ## Tests

 * If not already done, install the dev dependencies via `python -m pip install -r dev-requirements.txt`